revanspr/P5_art/README.md

 ### 1. Golden Ratio Spiral
 **Directory:** `golden-ratio-spiral/`

-An animated visualization that plots the golden ratio relationship between whole numbers (a = 1 to 100) and their halves (b = a/2).
-The visualization creates a spiral pattern using the golden ratio, with points plotted every 0.02 seconds.
-Colors transition through the rainbow spectrum, changing every 10 calculations while previous colors continue from the origin.
+An animated visualization that creates a golden ratio spiral with rainbow pastel colors on a black background.
+The spiral animates from a=1 to a=1000 and back, with progressive line thickness and color brightness that change based on the spiral's position.

 **Features:**
-- Animated plotting at 0.02 second intervals
+- Smooth bezier curves creating flowing spiral patterns
-- Rainbow color progression (10 colors total)
+- Rainbow color progression (7 pastel colors) cycling every 10 calculations
-- Real-time display of current a and b values
-- Golden ratio spiral pattern
+- Progressive line thickness (1-10px) increasing as the spiral grows
+- Dynamic brightness adjustment (10 levels) getting darker as spiral expands
+- Configurable loop count with decimal support (e.g., 10.5 loops)
+- High-speed animation (2ms update interval)

+### 2. Multiple Goldies
+**Directory:** `multiple-goldies/`

+A new project incorporating the golden ratio spiral concept.
+Currently initialized with the base golden-ratio-spiral code as a starting point for further development.

+**Status:** In development